Sometimes old trumps new.

 McCullough wowed us with his grasp of history and his insightful perspectives on it.
 One anecdote that captured my attention, however, had nothing to do his work as a historian.
 It had to do with his typewriter.

 Amazing.
-No doubt, electric typewriters, word processors, desktop computers, and laptop computers have all been offered to McCullough, but he was satisfied with what he had.
+No doubt McCullough was offered electric typewriters, word processors, desktop computers, and even laptops, but he was satisfied with what he had.
 His manual typewriter would do just fine.

 What I picked up, read, and believed has not changed.
 It was true then.
 It is true now.
 Jesus is the same yesterday, today, and forever.
 Knowing that, we strive together for the faith of the gospel.
 How do we do that?